faizshahudin/dotnet-task-api/README.md

-This is a personal projects to grasp the core concepts of dotnet with my assistant, ChatGPT.
+This is a personal projects to grasp the core concepts of dotnet and angular with my assistant, ChatGPT.